Therapeutic ultrasound: Knee osteoarthritis

 According to recent research, therapeutic ultrasound has not shown any significant improvement for chronic low back pain, chronic neck pain, and hip pain in combination with other physiotherapeutic techniques.
 However, the most conclusive evidence to support therapeutic ultrasound use is seen with its use in patients with knee osteoarthritis.
 Knee osteoarthritis affects approximately 250 million people worldwide.
 While there is no known cure, therapeutic regimens are often used to intervene with the diseases chronic symptoms.
 In a systematic review of 15 studies, patients who received ultrasound treatments were compared to those who received a placebo treatment.
 The evidence demonstrated that therapeutic ultrasound significantly relieved pain, increases range of motion, and reduced WOMAC functional scores in patients with knee osteoarthritis when compared to the placebo group.
-In a separate meta-analysis, it reinforced the use of therapeutic ultrasound by deeming it as a safe non-pharmalogical treatment option that may provide additional pain relief as well as functional improvement when used secondarily to therapy in patients with knee osteoarthritis.
+In a separate meta-analysis, it reinforced the use of therapeutic ultrasound by deeming it as a safe non-pharmacological treatment option that may provide additional pain relief as well as functional improvement when used secondarily to therapy in patients with knee osteoarthritis.

-Use of Ultrasound in Research
+Research into applications

 Acoustic tweezers sorted ten cells into the shape of the letters "A" and "T" at a scale of micrometers.